Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 ### AWS Amplify

-* Set of tools to get started with creating *mobile and web applications*
+* Set of tools to get started with creating *mobile and full-stack web applications*
-* “Elastic Beanstalk for mobile and web applications”
+* "Elastic Beanstalk for mobile and web applications"
+* Build web and mobile backends, and web frontend UIs
 * Must-have features such as data storage, authentication, storage, and machine-learning, all powered by AWS services
-* Front-end libraries with ready-to-use components for React.js, Vue, Javascript, iOS, Android, Flutter, etc…
+* Front-end libraries with ready-to-use components for React.js, Vue, React Native, iOS, Android, Flutter, etc…
 * Incorporates AWS best practices to for reliability, security, scalability
 * Build and deploy with the `Amplify CLI` or `Amplify Studio`
+* AWS Amplify Hosting is a fully managed CI/CD and hosting service for fast, secure, and reliable static and server-side rendered apps

 #### Components

+* `Amplify Studio`
-* Amplify Studio - Visually build a full-stack app, both front-end UI and a backend
+  * Visually build a full-stack app, both front-end UI and a backend
+  * Use the visual interface to define a data model, user authentication, and file storage without backend expertise
+  * Easily add AWS services not available within Amplify Studio using the `AWS Cloud Development Kit (CDK)`
-* Amplify CLI - Configure an Amplify backend With a guided CLI workflow
+* `Amplify CLI` - Configure an Amplify backend With a guided CLI workflow
-* Amplify Libraries - Connect your app to existing AWS Services (Cognito, S3 and more)
+* `Amplify Libraries` - Connect your app to existing AWS Services (Cognito, S3 and more)
-* Amplify Hosting - Host secure, reliable, fast web apps or websites via the AWS content delivery network
+* `Amplify Hosting` - Host secure, reliable, fast web apps or websites via the AWS content delivery network

+### AWS AppSync

+* AWS AppSync is a fully managed service that **makes it easy to develop GraphQL APIs**
+* Applications can securely access, manipulate, and receive real-time updates from multiple data sources such as databases or APIs
+* AWS AppSync automatically scales a GraphQL API execution engine up and down to meet API request volumes
+* Uses GraphQL, a data language that enables client apps to fetch, change and subscribe to data from servers
+* AWS AppSync lets you specify which portions of your data should be available in a real-time manner using GraphQL Subscriptions
+* AWS AppSync supports `AWS Lambda`, `Amazon DynamoDB`, and `Amazon Elasticsearch`
+* Server-side data caching capabilities reduce the need to directly access data sources
+* AppSync is fully managed and eliminates the operational overhead of managing cache clusters

 ### AWS Batch

 * Fully managed batch processing at any scale
 * Efficiently run 100,000s of computing batch jobs on AWS
-* A “batch” job is a job with a start and an end (opposed to continuous)
+* A "batch" job is a job with a start and an end (opposed to continuous)
 * Batch will dynamically launch EC2 instances or Spot Instances
 * AWS Batch provisions the right amount of compute / memory
 * You submit or schedule batch jobs and AWS Batch does the rest!